DaveyJH/holiday-hamper/README.md

 #### Performance

-* EWe were very happy with this score.
+* We were very happy with this score.
 * We lost 8 points on mobile, purely down to the amount of images present on our site.
-* We ensured to keep our CSS
+* We ensured to keep our CSS tidy, keeping only the selectors that we needed.

 #### Accessibility